MaoZiming/papers/7-datacenter/73-xen.md

 Bad portability and maintenance cost **because of the need to modify guest OS.**

 Luckily, it does not require changes to the application binary interface (ABI).
 No need to change source code **and the binary!**

+## Type I vs. Type II.

+* Xen is a Type I hypervisor, which means it runs directly on the hardware.
+  * Better performance and security.
+* Type II hypervisors run on a conventional operating system just like other computer programs.

+## I/O rings
+* Shared memory ring buffer.
+* I/O rings is a circular queue of descriptors allocated by a domain but accessible from within Xen.
+* Access to each ring is based around two pairs of producer-consumer pointers: domains place requests on a ring, advancing a request producer pointer, and Xen removes these requests for handling, advancing an associated request consumer pointer.
+Responses are placed back on the ring similarly, save with Xen as the producer and the guest OS as the consumer.
+* Producer-consumer model: DomU acts as a producer, placing I/O requests into the ring, and Dom0 acts as a consumer, processing these requests.
+After processing, Dom0 places responses back into the ring for DomU to consume.
+* Grant Tables: Used for sharing memory between domains.
+A grant table entry allows a domain to grant another domain access to a page of its memory, which is crucial for setting up the I/O rings.
+Event Channels: These are used to notify domains when there's new data in the I/O ring, allowing for asynchronous I/O operations.

+## Domain:

+Xen uses a concept called "domains."
+Domain 0 (Dom0) is the first domain to start, which has direct access to hardware and manages other domains (DomU).
+Each DomU runs a guest OS, and resources like CPU, memory, and I/O devices are managed through Xen's hypervisor, which ensures isolation and fair resource distribution.

+* Domain U:
+* I/O data is transferred to and from each domain via Xen, using shared-memory, asynchronous buffer- descriptor rings.

+## Compared to KVM

+* KVM is Linux's default hypervisor. runs inside the kernel.
+Type 1 hypervisor.
+* Full virtualization.
+Binary translation has overhead.

+## Page Table

+* Full virtualization requires shadow page tables.
+* Although full virtualization forces the use of shadow page tables, to give the illusion of contiguous physical memory, Xen is not so constrained.
+Indeed, Xen need only be involved in page table updates, to prevent guest OSes from making unacceptable changes.
+* Guest OS registers updates to page tables through hypercalls.
+The requests are validated by Xen.

+## Paging:
+* **Guest OS has direct read access to hardware page tables, but updates are batched and validated by the hypervisor.
+A domain may be allocated discontiguous machine pages.**

+## Exception handler:
+* Guest OS registers a descriptor table for execption handling with Xen.
+* Guest OS can install a fast handler for system calls, allowing direct calls from an application into its guest OS and avoiding indirecting through Xen on every calls.